 The Estates of Lili and Norman Israel

-Property from the Estates of Lili and Norman Israel features an extensive collection of elegant Continental furniture and decorations.
-Highlighting the furniture is a Napoleon III gilt-bronze-mounted and cut brass-inlaid tortoiseshell and ebony 'Boulle' marquetry bureau plat in the Louis XIV Style by Mathieu Befort (1813-1880), dit Befort Jeune (est. $15,000-25,000).
-Decorations feature a pair of gilt-bronze mounted Chinese turquoise glazed porcelain Fu Lions (est. $7,000-10,000).
-Certain to attract attention is a Northern European Neoclassical gilt-metal, blue and clear glass ten-light chandelier (est. $10,000-15,000).
-Property from the Estates of Lili and Norman Israel comprises lots 435-530.
+Property from the Estates of Lili and Norman Israel featured an extensive collection of elegant Continental furniture and decorations.
+Decorations featured a pair of gilt-bronze mounted Chinese turquoise glazed porcelain Fu Lions estimated at $7,000-10,000 that fetched $15,000.
+Also attracting attention was a Northern European Neoclassical gilt-metal, blue and clear glass ten-light chandelier that sold for $15,000, at the high end of its $10,000-15,000 estimate.

 Old Master Paintings

 A large-scale work by William Pratt and dated 1750 is a close replica of a 1747 painting in the collection of the National Maritime Museum in Greenwich, England, entitled The ‘St. Albans’ Floated out at Deptford by John Cleveley the Elder.
 Unusual for copies, it is larger than the original, which was painted in 1747.
-William Pratt's style and technique here are so close to Cleveley's that it seems likely that he learned his art in that master's studio (est. $8,000-12,000).
+William Pratt's style and technique here are so close to Cleveley's that it seems likely that he learned his art in that master's studio.
+International bidding drove the painting to $34,375, several times its estimate of $8,000-12,000.